mlcclab/PyRAI2MD-hiam/tools/traj-analyzer-readme.txt

                     and re-reading them could be faster than loading the JSON file.
                     The traj_analysis.py will attempt to re-read if the JSON file is not available.

+    minstep         Minimum step of trajectory to determine completion.
+                    Default is 0.
+Any length of trajectory is complete.
+                    If greater than 0, the shorter trajectory will not be included in complete list.

     maxstep         Maximum step of trajectory to read.
                     Default is 0.
 All steps will be read.
                     If greater than 0, the longer part of trajectory will not be read.